AKhart1/ask-mate-console/README.md

 # AskMate

-You are tasked with creating an application where people can ask questions and post answers to questions.
+An application where people can ask questions and post answers to questions.
 Like this [tiny site](https://stackoverflow.com/questions/19747371/python-exit-commands-why-so-many-and-when-should-each-be-used/), but as a console application.